-Only at South Lake Union Clinic
+Only at Seattle Tower Clinic and South Lake Union Clinic

 Acupuncture is one of the oldest, most commonly used medical procedures in the world.
 A major component of the traditional Chinese health care system, it has been practiced clinically for at least 2500 years and is used widely throughout Asia and Europe today.
 Acupuncture works with the natural vital energy inherent within all living things to promote the body’s ability to heal itself.
 Acupuncture is probably the most famous modality within the umbrella system of Oriental medicine, which utilizes other techniques, such as herbal medicine, moxabustion, cupping, exercise and nutritional advice.

 In recent years, acupuncture has gained acceptance in the West as scientific research confirms its effectiveness.
 In fact, almost 12 million patients are treated with acupuncture each year in this country.
 Acupuncture refers to the practice of inserting tiny threadlike needles at key points on the body.
 Acupuncture points are specific sites along the meridians.
 The meridian network is very complex, flowing throughout the surface of the body and deeper into the soft tissue and organs.
 Each point has a predictable effect upon the vital energy passing through it.
 Modern science has measured the electrical charge at these points, corroborating the locations of meridians.
 Acupuncture focuses on strengthening the physical condition, harmonizing the emotions, preventing disease, controlling pain, and promoting longevity.
 The goal of acupuncture treatment goes beyond alleviating or merely masking symptoms; it is to enhance the patient’s overall health and quality of life.